astrolabsoftware/fink-client/README.md

 # Fink client

 `fink-client` is a light package to manipulate catalogs and alerts issued from the [fink broker](https://github.com/astrolabsoftware/fink-broker) programmatically.
-Learn how to connect and use it by reading the [documentation](docs/).
+Learn how to connect and use it by checking the [documentation](docs/).

 ## Installation